-Everyone knows that Amazon and other online retailers have changed the retail landscape forever.
+Everyone knows that Amazon and other online retailers have changed the retail landscape forever and caused a digital disruption in the space.
 As this Forbes article explains, what is known as the “Amazon Effect” has “introduced consumers to an almost completely frictionless shopping process with near-immediate results.”

 Customers now want this frictionless shopping experience in everything they do, whether in front of their computers or at their local supermarket.